Ancient Diocese of Chalon-sur-Saône: Black death

-Religious Orders
+Religious orders

 Bishop Cyrus de Thiard de Bissy was particularly favorable to the religious orders.
 He brought the Franciscans to Chalon in 1598, the Capuchins in 1604, the Carmelites in 1610, and the Dominicans in 1621.
 Efforts to bring the Jesuits to Chalon also began in the time of Bishop Cyrus, but the impetus came from the town council, which was eager to upgrade the quality of the Collège de Chalon.
 In 1608 the project was discussed, but the stumbling block was financial.
 The establishment of a Jesuit college in Autun kindled local patriotism, led by the Sieur de Pontoux who was serving as Mayor, and a committee of lawyers was appointed to try to obtain a royal brevet, which, succeeded, but this second project also failed for financial reasons.
 In 1618 yet another attempt was made under a new mayor, Sieur Mathieu, who convinced the town council to begin by consulting the Jesuit Provincial in Dijon, Fr.
 Ignace Armand.
 The Provincial sent an agent to Chalon to preach a series of sermons, and also to investigate the situation.
 Their conclusion was that the revenues were inadequate.
 Then, in 1618, it was learned that the Baron de Huxelles was willing to resign his benefice of the Priory of Saint-Marcel, and the town officials considered whether it could be handed over to the Jesuits.
 But the Baron's brother intervened, and one of the town councilors was opposed, and the project failed.
 In 1626 the Marquis de Huxelles inspired the convocation of a general assembly of the burghers and citizens of Chalon to provide the needed funds, but an opposition party proposed the introduction of the Oratorians instead, and nothing was accomplished.
 It was even questioned whether the assembly was legitimate.
-When the Prince de Condé obtained the government of Burgundy, he visited Chalons in December 1632, and ordered the Mayor to convoke an assembly, which he would attend personally.
+When the Prince de Condé obtained the government of Burgundy, he visited Chalon in December 1632, and ordered the Mayor to convoke an assembly, which he would attend personally.
 The opposition party, however, was able to speak to the Prince during a banquet given by Bishop de Neuchèze, which seriously upset the Prince, who left Chalon immediately.
 In June 1634, a new set of town officials was able to convince the Jesuit Provincial in Dijon, Fr.
 Filleau, as well as the Prince, that the arrangements were all in order, and on 26 June 1634 the contracts were finalized and the Jesuits placed in possession of the Collège de Chalon.
 They maintained the college until their expulsion from France in 1762.
 In 1784 King Louis XVI handed over the Collège de Chalon to the priests of the Congrégation-Saint-Joseph.
 In February 1791, the oath of allegiance to the Civil Constitution of the Clergy was demanded, and the priests of the Collège de Chalon refused to take the oath, bringing about their dismissal.
 Agents of the municipality took their place.